-8.4 Tier 1 (Global) Validation Tests
+8.3 Tier 1 (Global) Validation Tests

-Upon conducting literature review, surveys of other state DOT practices with respect to GoF metrics to apply to microsimulation models and evaluation testing, WisDOT chose the Root Mean Squared Percent Error (RMSPE) as the primary validation metric for the global tests.
+The Root Mean Squared Percent Error (RMSPE) is the primary validation metric for the global tests.
+This metric was based on the results of literature reviews, surveys of other state DOT practices with respect to GoF metrics to apply to microsimulation models and evaluation testing.
 The equation for RMSPE is as follows:

-RMSPE =1Ni-1NMi-OiOi2
+RMSPE =1Ni=1NMi-OiOi2

 Where: